 Case Study – The Summer Berry Company

-Metal detection is a relatively new technology for the soft fruit industry, having only been introduced in the last few years, following some high-profile contamination issues in the global berry market.
-The Summer Berry Company approached MDS to help them identify the right solution for inspecting the soft fruits they produce and eliminating any metal contaminants in their packs.
+Metal detectors for fruit are a relatively new technology for the soft fruit industry, having only been introduced in the last few years, following some high-profile contamination issues in the global berry market.
+The Summer Berry Company approached MDS to help them identify the right solution for inspecting the soft fruits they produce using metal detectors for fruit to eliminate any metal contaminants in their packs.

 After a detailed analysis of their requirements, a number of CEIA Multi-Spectrum MS21 metal detection systems were installed to inspect their retail trays and boxes containing strawberries, raspberries, blackberries and blueberries heading to UK supermarkets.